PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 > These have been clarified in the text.
 The relationship with $\xi$ was simply revealed by looking at the inputs and outputs of the network generating function.
+I thought it would be preferable to give more space to the discussion, and particularly the establishment of more normative guidelines.

 "this works without loss of generality on unipartite networks" (lines 168-169).
 In places the author makes claims, such as this one, where it is not clear where there is literature support.
 If this is an obvious mathematical derivation or fact, please spell it out.

 > I have rephrased this sentence -- essentially, the methods are agnostic to the shape of the network, so as long as there is a vector of features and a value representing the interaction, they would work equally well on unipartite or bipartite networks.
+I have illustrated this by showing what the input/output (feature/label) vectors actually look like in the text.

 "tp is the number of interactions predicted as positive (line 18).
 This is a good example of where terminology is not helping the reader - the author